 John opens chapter 4 with a warning to look out for “lying spirits” which is more about understanding love than asking the right questions.
 It is true that we must test spirits by asking if they believe Jesus is Lord.
-We must test and ask if Jesus came in the flesh, if he is the Son of God and if he rose bodily from the dead, but! remember! we can be blindsided even with the right questions.
-We will be blindsided if we neglect to take serious what John has said before this fourth chapter.
+We must test and ask if Jesus came in the flesh if He is the Son of God and if He rose bodily from the dead, but! remember! we can be blindsided even with the right questions.
+We will be blindsided if we neglect to take seriously what John has said before this fourth chapter.
 By not questioning ourselves as John has instructed us to do before we test the spirits.

 Just asking the “Who do you say or think Jesus is” questions are a good defense, but love is the offensive action John has been proclaiming.
 The Apostle John emphasizes this in addressing the need to test spirits.
 Likewise, as we do, our love will be tested.
 We test the spirits because God sends them to check us.
 Love is questioned because our love for Jesus manifests in devotion which is to be the compass of the Christian soul.

 Deuteronomy 13: 1-5 plainly states why God’s people need to test the spirits and, in the process, put ourselves under a test.
 God tells us in that passage: